AzharR11/E-Commerce-Site/README.md

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/7fc52497-11c7-4d76-8300-9c6225b1b698)

-* The registered domain name must also hve the same NS as the ones in the created hosted zone.
+* The registered domain name must also have the same NS as the ones in the created hosted zone.

 ![image](https://github.com/AzharR11/E-Commerce-Site/assets/51958831/5dc63023-55b7-474a-bcc1-b1a055bedbd3)